links-field/cubepress/docs/guide/collaborator.md

 # Collaborators

-Once you have an administror role with an organisation, you may invite collaborator to join the organisation from `settings` page.
+Once you have an administror role with an organisation, you may invite other collaborators to join the organisation from `settings` page.

 ## Invite